 In August, ESA/CSEE 2022 in Montreal was the first in-person meeting for the societies since 2019, and there were plenty of reasons to be excited.
 Our favorite?
 Seeing talks and posters from researchers who are leveraging NEON data to explore critical questions in ecology, from population dynamics to carbon cycling.
 Here are three that caught our eye.

-We recently asked Hawaii-born NEON Senior Field Ecologist Shea Uehana to share about his work with the ecological project, his path into the field of ecology, and how his background informs his current work.
+We recently asked Puerto Rican-born Wilmarie Plaza-Muniz, Field Ecologist with the NEON program in the Atlantic Neotropical Domain, to share about her work with the national project, her path into ecology, and how her heritage and passions inform her current work.

 This summer, more than 3500 ecologists gathered in Montréal for the 2022 ESA/CSEE joint meeting.
 We were thrilled to participate and have the opportunity to meet NEON data users (and prospective data users) face to face - here are some highlights!